BUDAPEST, Hungary (AP) — Caeleb Dressel knows the comparisons are coming.

 Yet it was downright Phelps-like the way he pulled off a remarkable night of swimming at Duna Arena.
 Dressel raced three times over the course of about two hours — and won every time.
 Not to mention, he had to find time to warm down and get to three medal ceremonies.

-The University of Florida student - yep, he's got an algebra exam coming up Monday that he'll be taking online - has won six golds medals in Budapest.
+The University of Florida student — yep, he's got an algebra exam coming up Monday that he'll be taking online — won seven golds medals in Budapest.

-That gives him a shot at moving into more rarified territory: Phelps is the only swimmer to win seven golds at a world championships, which he did at Melbourne in 2007 as a prelude to his record eight golds the following year at the Beijing Olympics.
+He tied Phelps as the only swimmers to win seven golds at a world championships.
+Phelps did it in Melbourne in 2007 as a prelude to his record eight golds the following year at the Beijing Olympics.
+Dressel added his seventh medal in the 4x100m medley relay final on Sunday.

 Again, those comparisons to Phelps.